Skip to main content

 Angles of incoming sunlight in December.
 Details in caption.

 1. Investigate the North Pole in Figure \(\PageIndex{7}\).
 Notice that it is completely covered with sunlight.
-Now imagine the Earth making one 24 hour rotation (with the North pole as the axis of rotation).
+Now imagine the Earth completing one 24-hour rotation around its axis.
 In June, the North Pole would never:

 2. 23.5°N